Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Evaluation

 Recall that if LAR reports that the property is verified, a model is returned.
 It is thus important that the learned models are of high-quality.
 In the following, we evaluate the quality of the learned models in three aspects.

 First of all, it can be observed from Table~\ref{tb:exp} that {\it the models generated by LAR have much fewer states than AA or GA, i.e., often order of magnitudes fewer than the model learned by AA.} The reason is that we always start with learning based on the coarsest abstraction and only add one predicate for abstraction if necessary.
 We remark that learning small models is important if the models are to be reviewed by experts or used to implement runtime monitors as they are easier to interpret.
 For instance, for the example $crowds$ protocol, the learned new predicate is $new<runCount$, where $runCount$ is a variable representing how many runs are left and $new$ represents whether it is about to start a new run.
 Intuitively, this predicate allows us to separate the last run from the other runs, which is relevant because if $observer0$ is 0 after the second last run, it is impossible to reach a state satisfying $observe0 > 1$.
 With the learned predicate, we can easily interpret the learned system models and implement a runtime monitor monitoring how the system evolves afterwards.
 Secondly, to evaluate the accuracy of the learned models, we apply PMC on the model learned by LAR to compute the probability $\mathcal{P}(\textbf{F} \varphi)$ (although LAR's verification results are either true or false).
 It can be observed that {\it the models produced by LAR often (i.e., in 14 out of 15 cases) have more or equally precise verification results than those models learned by both AA and GA.} Lastly, we measure how accurate LAR's models are, compared to `best' model which can be learned at the learned abstract level.
 To do that we generate a large number of traces (5 times more than those used in LAR), abstract them with the same set of predicates learned by LAR, and apply AA to learn a model.
-Given that AA is guaranteed to converge~\cite{AA,AAJ}, we consider these models to be the accurate models we can learn at this abstract level.
+Given that AA is guaranteed to converge~\cite{AA,AAJ}, we assume these models to be the accurate models at this abstract level.
 We then compare them with LAR's models.
 Column `AA-LAR' shows details related to these accurate models learned by AA, i.e., the number of states and the result of $\mathcal{P}(\textbf{F} \varphi)$ based on the models.
 It can be observed that the models learned by LAR are rather close to these best models.
-It thus suggests that {\it not only LAR has found an abstract level to prove the property but also it is able to learn accurate models at the chosen abstract level.} \\
+It thus suggests that {\it not only LAR has found an abstract level to prove the property but also it is able to learn accurate models at the chosen abstract level.} We thus have the following answer to RQ2. \begin{framed} \emph{Answer to RQ2: LAR is able to learn more accurate and much smaller models (at the identified abstraction level) than state-of-the-art approaches.} \end{framed}